LoveMHz/miko-inject-poc/README.md

 Despite this, the initial work lays a solid foundation for anyone interested in picking up where it left off.
 There is potential for improvement and expansion if someone is willing to invest the time and effort.

+## Building
+Uses the [nxdk](https://github.com/XboxDev/nxdk) toolchain.
+Place the game assets in the correct folders, and a ready-to-use ISO will be built as part of the build process.

 ## License
 Feel free to use and modify the project as you see fit.
 Attribution is appreciated but not required.